hughestech/s2i-shepherd-drupal/README.md

 # Creating a basic S2I builder image

+## If you just want to use this image to launch projects, then you should read OPENSHIFT_QUICKSTART.md,
+the following information is more for working on this project directly.

 ## Getting started